isVy08/AIM/README.md

 # AIM

-This repo includes codes for reproducing the experiments in the paper Additive Instance-wise Approach to Multi-class Model Interpretation.
+This repo includes codes for reproducing the experiments in the paper [Additive Instance-wise Approach to Multi-class Model Interpretation](https://arxiv.org/abs/2207.03113) accepted at ICLR 2023.

 ## Dependencies
 AIM requires Python 3.7+ and the following packages